 Different countries adopt different ways of maintaining the strength of their currency.
 One could fix the home currency to another currency that is normally the biggest trading partner, like how the Hong Kong dollar is perpetually fixed at $7.8HKD to $1USD or the Brunei dollar at parity with the SGD.
 The biggest advantage of this currency regime is the stability it contributes to the economy.
 However, such a system would require constant intervention from the government and heaps of currency reserves to maintain some form of respectability in the currency peg.
 Any form of weakness detected in the central bank or misplacing of the currency would bring profit-seeking currency traders out in force, the most infamous occasion being how George Soros made billions from the devaluation of the British pound in 1992.

 A pure floating regime, on the other hand, is where the value of the currency is allowed to float freely based on market supply and demand.
 In nations like these, the economy dictates the value of the currency.
 The currency will grow in value as the economy gets stronger and fall out of favor when the economy weakens.
 Most modern economies in the world operate in this manner.

 The S$NEER is the Singapore Dollar Nominal Effective Exchange Rate.

 The value of SGD has to be measured against something.
 Rather than using one single currency as a benchmark like what Hong Kong is doing, the MAS uses a basket of currencies of our major trading partners.
-It is trade weighted such that the currencies of our larger trading partners bears more weight and make up a more integral part of the index.
+It is trade-weighted such that the currencies of our larger trading partners bear more weight and make up a more integral part of the index.

 4. Is the SGD a fixed or floating currency?